-Three words in, and you’re probably already polarized, if you’ve already formed an opinion.
+Three words in, and you’re probably already polarized.

 A lot of us are self-professed realists, but no realist is really a realist (and that sentence melted half my brain).
 We just apply our worldview to whatever “-ist” we are, and call it truth, whether or not it’s true.
 Man does what’s right in his own eyes, so every idealist, optimist, pessimist, probably thinks he’s a realist, at least on some level.

 But, let’s be really real for a minute, and look at what has happened in the world recently.